 - If your business is based on the sale of high volumes of goods or services with low added value or you decide to compete for price, the payment of commissions to the marketplace for each sale can take a significant part of your commercial margin.

-- Although some marketplaces have options that allow you to customize your store, the adaptations that you can introduce are usually minimal and generally limited to small design touches (such as the inclusion of your logo or the choice of different color ranges).
+- Although some marketplaces have options that allow you to customize your store, the adaptations that you can introduce are usually minimal.
+Generally, they are limited to small design touches (such as the inclusion of your logo or the choice of different color ranges).
 This disadvantage is, without a doubt, the most important of all, since it limits the options in terms of building a brand image.

 SaaS – Solution in the Cloud

 Another popular solution to set up an online store is using SaaS (Software as a solution).
-SaaS online stores are pre-configured e-commerce solutions hosted on the servers of a company specialized in providing e-commerce services on the cloud.
+SaaS online stores are pre-configured e-commerce solutions.
+The companies host them on their servers specialized in providing e-commerce services on the cloud.
 Shopify, Volusion, and BigCommerce, are a few examples that offer this solution.
-If you have a little knowledge about creating web pages, it is convenient for you to only charter a web server that allows you to start building your site from scratch in a more technical way.
+If you have a little knowledge about creating web pages, it is convenient for you to only charter a web server.
+It should allow you to start building your site from scratch in a more technical way.
 As a general rule, they will charge you a fixed monthly fee or a commission for each sale you make.

 - As in the case of the marketplaces, you will not need to have technical knowledge (since updates are made automatically).
 There is no need to worry about hosting, nor you will have to make investments in the web development area and you can start selling immediately.